Commuter Parking Expansion on MI

 |Current Parking Study Area|

-Based on community feedback on a proposal to develop parking on Community Center property (see below), the City commissioned an independent study of the pros and cons of other potential resident-only parking locations, within walking distance of the existing Park-and-Ride.
+Based on community rejection of a proposal to develop parking on the City's Community Center property (see below), the City commissioned an independent study of the pros and cons of other potential resident-only parking locations, within walking distance of the existing Park-and-Ride.

 2014 Community Center Parking Proposal [Suspended]